cybersec-soc-rgu/cybersec-soc-rgu.github.io/README.md

 * **[Android Mobile Malware Detection Using Machine Learning: A Systematic Review](<https://www.mdpi.com/2079-9292/10/13/1606>)** in *MDPI Electronics Special Issue in High Accuracy Detection of Mobile Malware Using Machine Learning - 2021*

+* **[Naive Bayes: applications, variations and vulnerabilities: a review of literature with code snippets for implementation](<https://link.springer.com/article/10.1007/s00500-020-05297-6>)** in *Soft Computing - A Fusion of Foundations, Methodologies and Applications - 2021*